mong-eri/Lyfee/antilink.md

 antilink on/off
-antilink action/warn //delete the message and warn antilink action/kick  // delete the message and kick antilik action/null //only delete the message antilink fb.com,facebook.com,twitter.com //allow only urls antilink !fb.com,!twitter.com //not allow these urls
+antilink action/warn //delete the message and warn antilink action/kick  // delete the message and kick antilink action/null //only delete the message antilink fb.com,facebook.com,twitter.com //allow only urls antilink !fb.com,!twitter.com //not allow these urls